hitchyjs/odem/doc/guides/defining-models.md

 Computed properties are defined in section **computed** by either one's unique name and the implementation as a function.
 Those functions are invoked in context of an instance of current model when reading the related computed property.
 The function is assumed to return any value which is provided as the

 :::warning
 The name of an computed property mustn't be used by any other actual or computed property or method of same model.
+In addition it mustn't start with `$` and the following keywords are prohibited as well: `prototype`, `super`, `constructor`, `uuid`.
 :::

 ```javascript